By Kalyn Diehl juin 09, 2025

 - Terri Wiltse, Executive Director for NHSCOT

 The popularity of Highland Games has expanded as far across the globe as the Scots themselves.
 The United States, however, surpasses every other country in the world -- including Scotland!
 The Games in the US are highly celebrated opportunities for Scottish Americans and Scottish enthusiasts to immerse themselves in Highland traditions.
 Along with exciting sports and arts competitions, you’ll find as many vendors selling tartan goods or information about various clans as you will people wearing kilts.
 ScotlandShop has travelled across the pond to attend a number of games in the US and Canada.
-Most recently, our tent popped up in Florida at the start of 2020 when we attended both the North East Florida and South East Florida games.
+Many of the Games in the United States are so expansive that they last for days and offer a slew of musical performances and classes for guests to take part in.

 The Grandfather Mountain Highland Games are a fundamental part of the Highland Games in the US as a whole and are representative of the rich history of the Scots in North Carolina.
-Unlike the Games in Scotland, the clans are highly celebrated at Grandfather Mountain with a special torch lighting ceremony in which a Saltire Cross of fire is raised in honor of participating clans and their ancestors.
+Unlike the Games in Scotland, the clans are highly celebrated at Grandfather Mountain with a special torch lighting ceremony in which a Saltire Cross of fire is raised in honour of participating clans and their ancestors.

 Charlie Zahm NHSCOT Charlie Zahm performing "Jacobite Risings in Song and Story" at the 2019 NH Highland Games & Festival